ReynkeDeVos/ReynkeDeVos/README.md

 # 💫 About Me:
-🔭 I’m currently looking for job oppurtinities.<br>
+🔭 I’m currently looking for job opportunities.<br>
 🌍 I'm passionate about hiking, running, science, and technology.<br>
 🤝 I’m actively seeking opportunities to leverage my full-stack development skills in exciting new projects.<br>
 🌱 Right now, I’m diving deep into Next.js and TypeScript to broaden my technical toolkit.<br>